jesseduffield/jesseduffield.github.io/_posts/2024-09-15-Dont-Let-Go.md

 - Selection: If-statements, switch-statements
 - Iteration: Loops

 Nobody cares about Sequence because it's so simple.
 Some people care about Iteration[^2], especially when there's nested loops involved.
 But _everybody_ cares about Selection.
-A single if-else statement can double the number of possible paths through your program, and it's in the permutational explosion of possible code paths where all the bugs lie dormant, waiting to rear their ugly heads when the time is ripe and they've surreptitiously made it past your test suite into production.
+A single if-else statement can double the number of possible paths through your program, and it's in the combinatorial explosion of possible code paths where all the bugs lie dormant, waiting to rear their ugly heads when the time is ripe and they've surreptitiously made it past your test suite into production.

 So it's worth considering ways in which we can reduce the amount of Selection (i.e. conditional logic) going on in our programs.